-This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by NZEC Waihapa Ltd and Taranaki Ventures Ltd for deep well injection (DWI) activities.
-Both companies are subsidiaries of New Zealand Energy Corporation (the Company).
+This report is for the period July 2019 to June 2020 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by NZEC Waihapa Ltd, NZEC Tariki Ltd and Taranaki Ventures Ltd for deep well injection (DWI) activities.
+All three companies are subsidiaries of New Zealand Energy Corporation (the Company).

-During the period under review, the Company held four resource consents for the subsurface injection of fluids by DWI.
-The consents authorise discharges from four separate wellsites within the Company's oil and gas fields.
+During the period under review, the Company held six resource consents for the subsurface injection of fluids by DWI.
+Four of the consents authorise discharges from four separate wellsites within the Company's oil and gas fields.
 These include the Waihapa-F wellsite, located near Bird Road, 6 km south-east of Stratford, the Waihapa-D and Waitapu wellsites located on Cheal Road, Ngaere, 5 km north-east of Eltham and the Toko-E wellsite located near Standish Road, 5 km east of Stratford.
+Two additional consents were issued during the period under review and permit discharges at the Waihapa-B wellsite located on the corner of Wingrove Road and Cheal Road, Ngaere and the Tariki-A wellsite located on Mana Road, Ratapiko.

-The resource consents held by the Company permit the discharge of a range of fluids by DWI, including produced water, contaminated stormwater, drilling fluids, hydraulic fracturing (HF) fluids and production sludges.
+The resource consents held by the Company permit the discharge of a range of fluids by DWI, including produced water, contaminated stormwater, drilling fluids, compatible gas and hydraulic fracturing (HF) fluids.
 The consents include a number of special conditions which set out specific requirements the Company must satisfy.

 This report covers the results and findings of the monitoring programme implemented by the Council in respect of the DWI consents held by the Company.
-This is the seventh report to be prepared by the Council to cover the Company's DWI discharges and their effects.
+This is the eighth report to be prepared by the Council to cover the Company's DWI discharges and their effects.